Hebbian theory: Relationship to unsupervised learning, stability, and generalization

 where $\alpha^*$ is the largest eigenvalue of $C$.
 At this time, the postsynaptic neuron performs the following operation:

 Because, again, $\mathbf{c}^*$ is the eigenvector corresponding to the largest eigenvalue of the correlation matrix between the $x_i$s, this corresponds exactly to computing the first principal component of the input.

 This mechanism can be extended to performing a full PCA (principal component analysis) of the input by adding further postsynaptic neurons, provided the postsynaptic neurons are prevented from all picking up the same principal component, for example by adding lateral inhibition in the postsynaptic layer.
 We have thus connected Hebbian learning to PCA, which is an elementary form of unsupervised learning, in the sense that the network can pick up useful statistical aspects of the input, and "describe" them in a distilled way in its output.

+Hebbian learning and mirror neurons

+Hebbian learning and spike-timing-dependent plasticity have been used in an influential theory of how mirror neurons emerge.
+Mirror neurons are neurons that fire both when an individual performs an action and when the individual sees or hears another perform a similar action.
+The discovery of these neurons has been very influential in explaining how individuals make sense of the actions of others, since when a person perceives the actions of others, motor programs in the person's brain which they would use to perform similar actions are activated, which add information to the perception and help to predict what the person will do next based on the perceiver's own motor program.
+One limitation of this idea of mirror neuron functions is explaining how individuals develop neurons that respond both while performing an action and while hearing or seeing another perform similar actions.